 Implementation

-The prevalence of ad hoc policymaking that is not grounded in sound analysis is largely unfavorable for policy learning efforts and actions seeking to correct specific implementation flaws.
+The prevalence of ad hoc policymaking not grounded in sound analysis continues to impede policy learning.

 Policy learning